Black Friday Statistics 2019

 On the other hand, interest in Black Friday from German shoppers is at an all-time high, with search volume increasing 49.59% between November 2018 and October 2019.

-Want to know how the Netherlands stacks up?
-View the top 20 countries searching for Black Friday in our map below, or use the table in the tab to find out.
+Want to know how India stacks up?
+View the top 20 countries searching for Black Friday in our map below, or use the table in the tab to see where your country ended up:

 Which are the most popular retailers in the world?